aragon/aragon-cli/docs/Apm-commands.md

 If a minor or patch version is being published then the command can be run with the `--only-content` flag which will skip compiling the contracts.

 You can target a particular directory to publish, using `--files`.
+By default we only include `artifact.json`, `code.sol` and `manifest.json`.

 We always publish apps with:

 ```sh
 aragon apm publish <version> --environment <environment> --files app/build